Buffalo Bills' Damar Hamlin leaves game against Cincinnati Bengals in ambulance after tackle

 Players from both teams gathered around him, both sides looking distraught.
 The Bills team gathered in a group prayer as he was taken away.

-Fans from both teams gathered outside of the University of Cincinnati Medical Center where Hamlin is being held.
+Tributes have poured in from NFL players – including Bills quarterback Josh Allen who tweeted, "Please pray for our brother."
 Bills wide receiver Stefon Diggs was seen at the hospital, as well.

 UC hospital spokeswoman Amanda Nageleisen told NPR there was no information on Hamlin or the care he's receiving.
 It's also unclear when hospital officials may brief the media.